 If you’ve had a look at one of my facial recipes or soapmaking recipes, you may have noticed I use lots of weird and wonderful ingredients.
 Green Tea Glycerite, Witch Hazel Tincture, Carrot Seed Macerated Oil?

 These natural ingredients sound interesting, but what exactly are they, how and when do you use them, and most importantly where can you buy them?
-Let’s take a look at botanicals and botanical extracts in a bit of detail.

 What Are Botanicals & What Are Botanical Extracts?